tjowers95/dotnet-assessment-smart-share-tjowers95/README.md

 When a user wants to view a file's current 'summary', they must provide the file name and a correct password.
 They should then be shown the time created, remaining downloads and time until expiration.

+> ### Schema

+For the database, you will be given an explanation of the schema and are expected to take notes on this and create a schema which matches the model you implement when creating your `Entity` classes and context.
 ---

 ## Provided Skeleton